Advanced SolTech Renewable Energy

 Through a joint venture company run in conjunction with China-based Advanced Solar Power (ASP), SolTech has become a player on the Chinese market.
 ASP has been supplying the Chinese market with solar cell solutions for frontages and flat industrial roofs for some time.
 Using SolTech’s unique, patented solutions, the joint venture company is now able to offer solutions for all shapes of tiled roofs in China.

-Of the installed and completed facilities were 16,12 MW grid-connected by 31 January 2017, with more installations planned for grid connection in the near future.
+Of the installed and completed facilities were 18,6 MW grid-connected by 30th of May 2017, with more installations planned for grid connection in the near future.
+ASRE aims to install 605 MW by 2021.
+This would give an annual turnover of just over SEK 1 billion in 2022 at full network connection.

 Sales are made to commercial customers (B2B) that, under long term agreements of at least 20 years, commit to buying all the electricity and/or thermal energy that each installation produces.
 Therefore, the customer does not pay for the installation, but instead undertakes to buy all the electricity/thermal energy that the installation produces.
 The customer gets access to clean energy produced by the sun at a lower price than they would have to pay to a standard supplier and, at the same time, receive a sort of rent for their roof in the form of a discount per kWh.
 A strong incentive you would agree.